kaloyan-marinov/vocab-treasury/README.md

       click on the beaker icon,
       click on the test of interest,
       and use the "Run Test" or "Debug Test" button

+    - (
+      if you clicked on the "Debug Test" button, you might have click on the `vscode-jest-tests.vs2` pane (in the "TERMINAL" tab) within VS Code's integrated terminal _and_
+      press [Enter]
+      )

     - note that
       the last step opens the "TEST RESULTS" tab in VS Code's integrated terminal